Forest Biomass and the Bioeconomy: Using Forest Residues for Profit, Carbon Sequestration and Soil Restoration

 1:50 Forest to Farm: What are the Connections Between Biochar From Forest Biomass and Adding Value in the Agricultural Sector? – Jim Archuleta, USDA Forest Service

-4:00 DIY Biochar: The Best Technologies for Small Scale Production (kilns, pits, and boxes) – Kelpie Wilson, Wilson Biochar Associates
+3:45 Make Your Own Biochar: What Technologies are best for Small Scale Production? (kilns, pits, and boxes) – Kelpie Wilson, Wilson Biochar Associates

 For those who register prior to April 18, 2019 the fee will be $125.
 Registration after that date will be $175 per person.
 The registration fee includes a book of speaker materials, lunch and refreshments.
 Checks should be made payable to Western Forestry and Conservation Association.
 Purchase orders, VISA/MasterCard, and American Express are accepted.
 Tax id # 930-331-712.